RoboCup: RoboCup editions

 The formal RoboCup competition was preceded by the (often unacknowledged) first International Micro Robot World Cup Soccer Tournament (MIROSOT) held by KAIST in Taejon, Korea, in November 1996.
 This was won by an American team from Newton Labs, and the competition was shown on CNN.

-RoboCup was canceled in 2020 due to COVID-19.
-The planned host location of Bordeaux will host in 2023.
+RoboCup was canceled in 2020 due to the COVID-19 pandemic.
+The planned host location of Bordeaux went on to host in 2023.